 Increase WiFi Speed

-Follow these steps to improve, boost, extend or increase Wi-Fi router signal and range at home or work place, without spending anything.
+Follow these steps to improve, boost, extend, or increase Wi-Fi router signal and range at home or workplace, without spending anything.
 But before you begin, you might want to check the speed of your internet first.

 One of the most important things to think when designing a wireless network is to decide where to keep the router.
 You would want all corners of your house or office covered so that people can use it from anywhere.
 For that, you have to check the optimal place for the router.
 To do this, draw a rough layout of your house on paper.
 See where and how many walls and other things act as obstructions.

-If your router is placed in an inside room and you want to use it outside in the porch, you may not get the wireless signals as the waves are killed by all those walls and furniture etc. between the router and your porch.
+If your router is placed in an inside room and you want to use it outside on the porch, you may not get the wireless signals as the waves are killed by all those walls and furniture, etc. between the router and your porch.

-Other than wall, things like your almirahs, water coolers and mirrors etc. weakens and even kill the WiFi signals moving that way.
+Other than the wall, things like your almirahs, water coolers, and mirrors, etc. weaken and even kill the WiFi signals moving that way.
 Almirahs are mostly metals that may prevent signals from crossing over through the unit.
-Water dampens signals of 2.4GHz for some reasons.
+Water dampens signals of 2.4GHz for some reason.
 This is the usual frequency used by wireless routers and even other wireless things at your home.
-Mirrors have a special coating towards the back that absorb signals of that frequency (2.4GHz).
+Mirrors have a special coating towards the back that absorbs signals of that frequency (2.4GHz).

 As said earlier, the WiFi signals travel at 2.4GHz.
 I do not know exactly how, but some routers do provide an option of changing the frequency to 5GHz.
 If you can do that (check your router settings in a browser), nothing can beat that.
 But if there is no option in the router, try to minimize wireless devices around the router and wireless device you are using on WiFi.
 Almost all household appliances – including the wireless mouse, wireless printers, and even microwave ovens – run at the said frequency of 2.4GHz.
 Since you need these devices and cannot get rid of them, just make sure there is minimum interference among all these smart appliances.